subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ---
-id: create-an-evm-processing-squid
+id: create-an-ethereum-processing-squid
-title: Create an EVM-processing Squid
+title: Create an Ethereun-processing Squid
 description: >-
-  Create a sample squid indexing EVM data on Astar
+  Create a simple squid indexing smart contract data on Ethereum Mainnet
 sidebar_position: 3
 ---

-# Create an EVM-processing Squid
+# Create an EThereum-processing Squid

 ## Objective

-This tutorial will take the Squid template and go through all the necessary steps to customize the project, in order to interact with a different Squid Archive, synchronized with the Ethereum blockchain, and process data from a specific contract ([the Exosama NFT collection](https://exosama.com/)), with substantial configuration changes to what is defined in the template.
+This tutorial will take the Squid Ethereum template and go through all the necessary steps to customize the project, in order to interact with a different Squid Archive, synchronized with the Ethereum blockchain, and process data from a specific contract ([the Exosama NFT collection](https://exosama.com/)), with substantial configuration changes to what is defined in the template.

 The business logic to process these contract is basic, and that is on purpose since the Tutorial aims show a simple case, highlighting the changes a developer would typically apply to the template, removing unnecessary complexity.